wso2/docs-apk/en/docs/administration/deployment-patterns.md

 This document outlines the recommended deployment patterns for the WSO2 APK.
 There are two primary deployment patterns for APK

-* Dataplane per kubernetes cluster
+* Dataplane per Kubernetes cluster
-* Dataplane per kubernetes namespace
+* Dataplane per Kubernetes namespace

-## Dataplane per kubernetes cluster
+## Dataplane per Kubernetes cluster

 ### Overview